 Note: References to board policy codes are included for ease of reference.
-The hard copy of the district's official policy manual is available for review in the district's administration office.
+The hard copy of the district's official policy manual is available for review in the district's administration office and an unofficial electronic copy is available www.westrusk.esc7.net.